eremedia/APC/readme.txt

 = 2.0.2 =
 Support for lower versions of APC (Batcache, especially).
 Adds support for more esoteric `wp-config.php` setups, and adds minor performance tweaks.

+= 2.0.2b =
+Object cloning and a fix for the boolean true value bug.
+Parity with Memcache backend, as much as was possible.